austb/text-resize/README.md

 ===========

 This Git repo provides the code to resize text to be the max size possible without going outside of the element they are inside of.
+The code is designed to be easily modified to fit your needs.

 ## Dependencies